Originally published in HAFS Newsletter 11 February 1996, pp5-8: see One Week in Salisbury, by Judith Fitz-Henry [E.8.3a.5b.1c].

 We then continued on to Bristol, calling at Trowbridge but finding the main Wiltshire Library, and the County Record Office closed, it being by now Saturday afternoon.
 But there was to be one more Hungerford reminder that day.
 As we drove into Bristol and looked up the Avon Gorge, spanned by Isambard Kingdom Brunel’s Suspension Bridge, we recalled the 1845 photo of the Hungerford Suspension Bridge across the Thames at Charing Cross taken by pioneering photographer William Henry Fox, which we had seen in the Museum of London in the Barbican; and we remembered that the very same cables were now, 150 years later, performing the same function above the River Avon.

 - The name “Ron Mathieson” will be well known to most HAFS members, and for a few, was a good friend.
-Apart from being a great supporter of HAFS, Ron was the “honey” that “HAFS bees” flew to whenever they were in Salisbury UK indulging in Hungerford activities, As Lesley Abrahams’ book has its source in Salisbury Cathedral, it was thought appropriate to reprint Ron’s obituary and eulogy from an earlier HAFS Newsletter.
+Apart from being a great supporter of HAFS, Ron was the “honey” that “HAFS bees” flew to whenever they were in Salisbury UK indulging in Hungerford activities, As Lesley Abrahams’ book has its source in Salisbury Cathedral, it was thought appropriate to reprint Ron’s obituary from an earlier HAFS Newsletter.

 - Accessioned in the Wiltshire Museum DZSWS:Book.15451.
 It is one of nine Grangerised copies of Hungerfordiana held in the Museum Library.